Luke 13:18-21

 Packed into that tiny grain of mustard seed is an outsized power.
 There’s energy in that tiny little thing to produce this massive tree.
 Internal power potential within the seed, and that potential actualizes, externally, visibly in a tree that’s large enough, and foliage thick enough, for birds to find a home.
 To be hidden and safe.
 Starts out small, accomplishes what is very great.

 Likewise, leaven hidden in flour relatively invisible to the naked eye.
-It’s, it’s a potential 1150 pounds of flour, and let’s not limit it there.
-It can affect any, kind of, number of measures of flour.
+It’s, it’s potential to leaven 50 pounds of flour, and let’s not limit it there.
+It can affect any kind of, number of measures of flour.
 The invisible process of fermentations: we call it leavening.
 It spreads through the whole mass.
 As that leaven gets in there and does its work, basically is chewing up sugars and then releasing carbon dioxide gas.
 It causes these bread loaves to rise and expand.
 It improves the flavor and, as we all know, there’s aroma that’s pleasing and inviting.
 The batch size enough to satisfy 150 people.
 That’s irrelevant the batch size.

 The leaven works.
 Does its work.
 Again, what starts out so small, seemingly invisible, it has the potential, that God put in it, to accomplish what is superlatively great, to become visible, noticeable to all.
 God put the power and the principle of maturation into the seed.
 It illustrates how the death of Christ can bring life to so many.
 He put the power and the principle of saturation into the leaven.